AsaelSolorio/AWS-lambda-Api-serverless/README.md

  -----------------------------------------------------------------

-Hi there!
-Welcome to AWS Cloud9!

-To get started, create some files, play with the terminal, or visit https://docs.aws.amazon.com/console/cloud9/ for our documentation.

-Happy coding!
+we are going to create a simple REST API using flask in AWS Cloud9 for query and creation of products. we will use AWS-Dynamodb as database.
+We are going to use AWS LAMBDA to create a function with the POST method and AWS API-GATEWAY for the api methods through INDOMNIA/POSTMAN